Battle of Capo d'Orso: Blockade of Naples

 In the city, the Spaniards awaited naval reinforcement from Sicily, but it failed to materialise.
 The Naples squadron would have to face the French on its own.
 It was made out of galleys rented from Castilian, Catalan, and Italian shipowners serving at will for the Spanish Crown.
 With only six large galleys, it was outnumbered and outgunned by the French eight vessels.
 Typically, the Spanish captains avoided contact with the enemy and rested on stealth for their operations outside the harbour.
-For instance, hoping to go unnoticed and to be able to land in Gaeta or Castelammare where they could use the windmills to grind their grain into flour, the Spanish fleet took to the sea in the morning of April 27.
+For instance, hoping to go unnoticed and to be able to land in Gaeta or Castellammare where they could use the windmills to grind their grain into flour, the Spanish fleet took to the sea in the morning of April 27.
 But the Neapolitan squadron was rapidly spotted by the French who manoeuvred to intercept the Neapolitan galleys.
 Unprepared for battle, the Spanish fleet opted for a hasty retreat back to the safety of the harbour.